Is it possible to use React.js without webpack?

 • Webpack is a recommended library to use with React.js, as it makes the management of code easier.

-Hot brief overview is ready for reading: Is React JS a server side or a client side script?
+Hot brief overview is ready for reading: Is Ember better than React?

 Understanding Webpack